1098-T on BengalWeb

 While ISU personnel are not authorized to give tax advice, more ISU related tax information is available on the ISU_1098-T Information Sheet.

-2013 1098-T Processing: Idaho State University will be processing 1098-T in January 2014.
-The forms will be available electronically in BengalWeb, on the Finances tab.
+2014 1098-T Processing: Idaho State University will be processing 1098-T in January 2014.
+The forms are available electronically in BengalWeb, on the Finances tab.
 We invite students to select the electronic option to receive Form 1098-T, enabling quicker access to the information, and access to the associated transaction listing that will be available on BengalWeb.
 Forms that are mailed will not have the transactions listed on the form.
-The information related to 2011 and 2012 1098-T Forms will also be available on BengalWeb
+The information related to 2011, 2012, and 2013 1098-T Forms are also available on BengalWeb

 2010 and 2011 ECSI Processing: Idaho State University converted systems from a legacy system to the Sungard Banner student module effective for Fall Term 2010.
 We combined the transactions from the Spring 2010/Summer 2010 legacy system and the Fall 2010/Spring 2011 Banner system using ECSI, a service provider, to help us report the combined information.
 ECSI provided the 1098-T Forms to students for 2010 and 2011.
 In addition, they provided on the 1098-T Form, login information to access to their website (www.ecsi.net/1098t).
 Those who already have login access to ECSI from Perkins Loan servicing can access 1098-T information through the same login.